Atul-Kumar002/Excel-Hyperlink-Converter-Bot/README.md

    📂 Backup: backups\Website_Links.xlsx.backup_20251008_203700
    ```
    That's all, and your Excel sheet with the hyperlink is created in the folder.
+3. Type "6" when you are done using the bot.

 ### Batch Processing
-1. (Assuming we have to apply this to one Excel file) Choose 2.
+1. Choose 2.
    ```bash
    Enter your choice (1-6): 2
    ```